 The Command Assistant contains a wizard which helps define all the parameters to the Define command, so it’s not necessary to remember the rather complex syntax and type the command in manually.
 Should you wish to edit something in the Define you can make use of the Edit Fillpoint button in the XpressDox ribbon.
 Everything you typed into the Define wizard will be presented back to you so that you can edit without worrying about the syntax.

-Some further layout tips, and the Question Command (v14):
+Some further layout tips, the Question Command and the Interview Manager (v14):

 - The Footing definition appears between the Heading and the Tab caption, and in this case because the Footing is empty, there are two commas immediately after the Heading text.